PhantomsChosen/build-profiles/content/builds/titan/the_peacekeeper.md

 It promotes a pretty close-quarters and mobile playstyle, therefore benefitting from a subclass with more cqc/melee utility, like a Juggernaut striker.
 The mobility and sprint buffs will also be helpful for disengaging or strafing in 1v1s.

-Running daul-SMG's, you never have to reload again.
+Running dual-SMG's, you never have to reload again.
 Just swap weapons every time you empty a mag and you can keep shredding through your enemies.
 This should make it easier to move from engagement to engagement.

-The only issue you *may* run into with daul-SMGs is long range engagements.
+The only issue you *might* run into with dual-SMGs is long range engagements.
 For larger maps, I'd recommend keeping a scout, pulse or sniper on hand to pair with one of your SMGs.